BL612 shade cloth 2m x 4m 6 1 2 x 13 u 01 r

 • Material: UV-resistant polyethylene is commonly used, offering durability and effectiveness.

-• Color: Different colours can influence plant growth.
-Black is standard, but aluminet reflects heat, and green may blend with the garden’s aesthetics.
+• Colour: Different colours can influence plant growth.
+Black is standard, but aluminum reflects heat, and green may blend with the garden’s aesthetics.

 3. Measuring and Cutting